ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 ---
-description: Field Type FormMappers allow Field editing, while custom templates ensure the Field can be rendered both in the back office and on site front.
+description: field type FormMappers allow Field editing, while custom templates ensure the Field can be rendered both in the back office and on site front.
 ---

 # Form and template